-The world’s first man-made satellite, Sputnik-1 was launched by the Soviet’s in 1957.
-Since then, more than 6,600 satellites have been launched into space by almost 40 different nations.
-For decades, space agencies and governments were only focused on exploring the outer space and somewhat establishing a dominance in the space race.
+The world’s first human-made satellite, Sputnik-1, was launched by the Soviets in 1957.
+Since then, more than almost 9,000 satellites have been launched into space by nearly 40 different nations.
+For decades, government and private space agencies were only focused on exploring the outer space and somewhat establishing dominance in the space race.

-But now, we are in a very precarious situation where the future of space travel itself hang in the balance.
-Decades of space missions and thousands of satellites have given birth to a new phenomena known as Space Junk.
+But now, we are in a very precarious situation where the future of space travel itself hangs in the balance.
+Decades of space missions and thousands of satellites have given birth to a new phenomenon known as Space Junk.

-Space junk or space debris is a term given for a heap of defunct, man made objects, such as satellites and unmanned probes orbiting around the earth.
-In 2013, the European Space Agency estimated that there are more than 170 million pieces of debris (larger than 1 mm) orbiting around the Earth, of which only 29,000 debris are larger than the size of 10 cm.
+Space junk or space debris is a term given for a heap of defunct, man-made objects, such as satellites and unmanned probes orbiting around the Earth.
+In 2013, the European Space Agency estimated that there are more than 170 million pieces of debris (larger than 1 mm) revolving around the Earth, of which only 29,000 debris is larger than the size of 10 cm.
 Then in 2016, the United States Strategic Command cataloged 1,419 active satellites above the Earth with a total of 17,852 traceable objects.

-The current state of space junks is a serious threat to all the active satellites and spacecrafts revolving in the Earth’s orbit.
-Many satellites sent into space over the years have been destroyed by orbital debris.
-One of the earliest confirmed case occurred in 1996, when Cerise, a French military satellite was smacked by fragments of an Ariane booster (also manufactured by France) which exploded back in 1986.
+The current state of space debris is a serious threat to all the active satellites and spacecraft revolving in the Earth’s orbit.
+Many artificial satellites sent into space over the years have been severely damaged by orbital debris.
+One of the earliest confirmed cases occurred in 1996, when Cerise, a French military satellite, was smacked by fragments of an Ariane booster (also manufactured by France), which exploded back in 1986.

-Then in 2009, NASA’s scientific research satellite Terra suffered multiple system failure, which were most likely caused by an orbital debris strike.
-A similar incident caused Aura, NASA’s climate research satellite to lose power from one of its solar panels.
+Then in 2009, NASA’s scientific research satellite Terra suffered multiple system failures, which were most likely caused by an orbital debris strike.
+A similar incident caused Aura, NASA’s climate research satellite, to lose power from one of its solar panels.
 In 2013, NOAA’s weather satellite GOES 13 was struck by a piece of space debris, which temporarily damaged its vital instruments.

 In the same year, an MMOD (Micrometeoroids and Orbital Debris) strike threw the Russian BLITS satellite out of its intended orbit and also altered its spin rate.
 It was suspected that the debris might have been of Chinese origin.

 Even the International Space Station is constantly under the threat of a collision with orbital debris.
-Though, the ISS are largely protected by the Whipple shield technology, many of its crucial instruments like the solar panels cannot be protected without typical space maneuvers.
-In 2009, the space station barely avoided a collision between a space debris, which was believed to be a part of Soviet Kosmos 1275 satellite.
+Though the ISS is mostly protected by the Whipple shield technology, many of its crucial instruments like the solar panels cannot be safeguarded without typical space maneuvers.
+In 2009, the space station barely avoided a collision between space debris, which was believed to be a part of Soviet Kosmos 1275 satellite.